A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Data acquisition, processing, and analysis

-The data used in this paper are those made available by the Italian \textit{Dipartimento della Protezione Civile} through the open data repository \url{https://github.com/pcm-dpc/COVID-19}.
-Data are communicated on a daily basis and comprise: the number of individuals who are currently \textit{positive}, \textit{isolated at home}, \textit{hospitalized}, \textit{hosted in ICUs} (Intensive Care Units), the \textit{daily new positive} cases, the cumulative number of \textit{deaths} and \textit{recovered} since the beginning of the pandemic, and the number of \textit{swabs} performed.
-All these data are supplied at the regional and national levels, while the available data at a finer scale (provinces) are unfortunately limited to the count of \textit{total positive cases} since the beginning of the epidemic.
+The data used in this paper are those made available by the Italian \textit{Dipartimento della Protezione Civile} \LD{(DPC)} through the open data repository \url{https://github.com/pcm-dpc/COVID-19}.
+Data are communicated on a daily basis and include the number of individuals who are currently \textit{positive}, \textit{isolated at home}, \textit{hospitalized}, \textit{hosted in ICUs} (Intensive Care Units), the \textit{daily positive} cases, the cumulative number of \textit{deaths} and \textit{recovered} since the beginning of the pandemic, and the number of \textit{swabs} performed.
+All these data are supplied at \AQ{both} the regional and national levels, while the available data on a finer scale (provinces) are unfortunately limited to the count of \textit{positive} cases since the beginning of the epidemic.

 From now on we will refer to these data as \textit{raw} data.
-These raw data are then smoothed by resorting to a local polynomial regression based on the {Savitzky}–Golay convolution filter \cite{SG64}: at day $n$ we attribute the value of the polynomial of degree $r$ that approximates, in the least squares sense, the $2q+1$ values of the raw data centered on day n, i.e. in the range $[n-q,n+q]$, where $r\le2q$.
+These raw data \LD{can then be} smoothed by resorting to a local polynomial regression based on the {Savitzky}–Golay convolution filter \cite{SG64}: at day $n$ we attribute the value of the polynomial of degree $r$ that approximates, in the least squares sense, the $2q+1$ values of the raw data centered on day n, i.e. in the range $[n-q,n+q]$, where $r\le2q$.
 Here, we consider a cubic least squares polynomial and a window size of $21$ days (that is, $r=3$ and $q=10$).
 A standard approach based on a \textit{weekly moving average} could be obtained by taking $r=0$ and $q=3$.
-Finally, a backward moving average can also be considered where the average for day n is computed on the time window $[n-6,n]$.

-From now on, when not differently specified, the time series that will be presented will be the smoothed curves obtained using the Savitzky–Golay convolution filter.
+From now on, if not otherwise specified, the time series that will be presented will be smooth curves obtained using the Savitzky–Golay convolution filter described above.

 The second step is to calculate the first and second rates of variation of the different compartments.
-First rate of variation describes how fast a trend is increasing or decreasing: change of sign from positive to negative for the first rate of variation indicates switching from increasing to decreasing in the corresponding curves, whereas a change on the second rate of variations denotes a change of convexity (a point of inflection).
+First rate of variation describes how fast a trend is either increasing or decreasing: change of sign from positive to negative for the first rate of variation indicates switching from increasing to decreasing in the corresponding curves, whereas a change of sign on the second rate of variations denotes a change of convexity (a point of inflection).